I made a video:

 “They need our help,” she said.
 And that was it.
 End of sentence, end of conversation.
 I remember being struck by that, the simplicity of it, the clarity of genuine, actual, real-world grace being defined in four words right in front of me.

-I think this is why I get so upset about refugee policy.
+This is why I get so upset about refugee policy.
 It is one of the few areas where our institutions are explicitly guided by morality.
 Developed countries started taking in refugees from the ashes of World War II.
 The economic and political benefits of doing so—and there are many—were unknown at the time, irrelevant.
 We took them because they needed us to.
 It really was that simple.

 Since then, of course, it has become complicated.
 There’s nothing surprising about this.
 Institutions need vetting processes, evaluation criteria, annual audits, fine, whatever.
 I get that.
 Just because a policy was founded in generosity does not mean that it has no limits.